EliahKagan/newrepo-findrepo/README.md

-# newrepo-findrepo - tools for small-scale Git servers
+# newrepo-findrepo - tools for small Git servers

 `newrepo` and `findrepo` are utilities that allow users with shell access to manage Git repositories.
 They are intended primarily for remote use via SSH,